waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Discovered Traps & Puzzles
 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.
-- **Sprout Tower Layout:** The first and second floors are split by a central pillar, preventing east-west passage.
-Different ladders must be used to access both sides.
+- **Sprout Tower Layout:** The central pillar on the first and second floors splits the area into distinct eastern and western sections.
+It is impossible to cross between these sections on the same floor.
+You must use the correct set of ladders to navigate between floors and access both sides.

 ## Current Plan
 - Leave Sprout Tower.